FrodeRanders/search-dicom-using-xpath/README.md

 Going into some detail:

-1. The term `//ConceptCodeSequence` matches any DicomElement (in project lingo),
+1. The term `//ConceptCodeSequence` matches any DicomElement (in project lingo) named "ConceptCodeSequence",
 2. so we add a predicate using the `[ predicate ]`, which consists of two demands
 3. `../ConceptNameCodeSequence[@CodingSchemeDesignator='SRT' and @CodeValue='F-01710']` must match sibling element
   1. having two matching attributes